Leave No Trace Principles

 Leave No Trace Principles for Autumn Camping

-by Emily Wychwood
+Emily Wychwood

 The “Leave No Trace Principles for Autumn Camping” article emphasizes the importance of minimizing our environmental footprint while enjoying the outdoors.
 It covers essential guidelines like planning ahead, staying on trails, packing out trash, respecting wildlife, and being considerate of other visitors.
 These practices ensure a sustainable and respectful interaction with nature, preserving its beauty for future generations.